oeggy03/tp/docs/UserGuide.md

 **:warning: Warning**<br>

-Editing the tags of a person overwrites any tags the person currently has<br>
+Editing the tags of a person overwrites any tags the person currently has:<br>
 * Add the tags you would like to keep to the command to ensure that they are not removed<br>
 </div>